 How to Answer Interview Questions About Your Ideal Boss

-As part of the interview process, employers may want to assess how you will respond to supervision if you're hired.
-They'll try to determine whether you have any issues with authority and the nature of your work style.
-Your interviewer may ask questions about your preferred supervisor to help determine how well you will work within the company's management framework.
+As part of the interview process, employers might want to assess how you'll respond to supervision if you're hired.
+They'll try to determine whether you have any issues with authority, so your interviewer might ask questions about your preferred supervisor in an attempt to figure out how well you'll work within the company's management framework.

 Try to Strike a Balance

-Between emphasizing your ability to work independently and your comfort with taking direction from a boss.
-You don't want to come across as needing either too much or too little supervision.
-Before you answer, think about the job you are interviewing for, and try to estimate how much management the employer will expect you to need.
+You'll want to emphasize your ability to work independently as well as your comfort with taking direction from a boss.
+You don't want to come across as needing too much or too little supervision.
+Think about the job you're interviewing for before you answer, and try to estimate how much management the employer will expect that you'll require.
 Use this to guide your answer.

 Emphasize Your Adaptability

-Sharing how you have thrived with a variety of supervisory styles in your past.
-Be prepared to give examples of how you have been productive with different types of bosses...but not too many.
+Share how you've thrived with a variety of supervisory styles in your past.
+Be prepared to give examples of how you've been productive with different types of bosses...but not too many.
 You don't want to come off like a job-hopper with a mind-boggling, long list of previous jobs.

-Your prospective employer will likely assume you are a difficult employee if you offer up a list of complaints, no matter how well-earned they might be.
+Your prospective employer will probably assume that you're a difficult employee if you offer up a list of complaints, no matter how well-earned they might be.
 You don't want this.
-Even when an interviewer asks you to describe your least favorite boss, focus on how you were still successful in this environment, and emphasize what you look for in a manager, rather than the qualities you dislike.
+Even when an interviewer asks you to describe your least favorite boss, focus on how you were still successful in this environment and emphasize what you look for in a manager rather than the qualities you dislike.

 Don't Get Too Carried Away With Your Answer

-Don't imply that you have unrealistic expectations for some superhuman manager or that you will be too needy as an employee.
 Keep your answer brief.
+Don't imply that you have unrealistic expectations for some superhuman manager or that you'll be too needy as an employee.
+The less you say, the less likely it is that you'll trip yourself up.
+By the same token, one-word responses won't do.

 More Interview Questions About Bosses